Architecture¶

 limit: int or None |

-Set max channels (None = unlimited, 1 = freemium default). |
+Cap the number of dashboard-managed channels (None = unlimited, the community default). |

 Observability hooks¶